pourmalek/covir2/README.md

 * Users might want to see the outputs without running the codes. [`covir2-output`](https://github.com/pourmalek/covir2-output) provides such outputs.

-* Structures of estimates files, scenarios, and variables from component studies do change partially and periodically, writing a universal code that is set to anticipate and intake all such future changes is doable but not cost-effective.
+* Structures of estimates files, scenarios, and variables from component studies do change partially and periodically.
+Writing a universal code that is set to anticipate and intake all such future changes is doable but not cost-effective.
 As such, codes are periodically updated and stored in [`covir2-updates`](https://github.com/pourmalek/covir2-updates)

 *  Users might want to see the outputs of updated codes without running the codes. [`covir2-output-updates`](https://github.com/pourmalek/covir2-output-updates) provides such outputs.